Sony XBR65X800B 4K Ultra HD 120Hz LED TV Review

 In general, the XBR800B delivered a sharp, detailed and very three dimensional picture with plenty of clarity and image depth.
 This allowed the 4K content I viewed on this display to really shine.
 Also, 1080p blu-ray disc content that was upscaled to near 4K quality by this television looked absolutely amazing.
 I was impressed.

 The XBR800B’s MotionFlow XR240 technology did a nice job combating motion blur.
-I did not detect any motion blur artifacts on any of the fast action content I viewed.
+I did not detect any motion blur artifacts on any of the fast action content I viewed, whether this feature was on or off.
+I left it turned off.

 During my side angle viewing assessment on this display, I encountered a fair amount of screen dimming; especially when compared directly with the 950B and 900B.
 So I would suggest you keep side angle viewing to a minimum on this set.